 Do you struggle to get your kids to do their chores — or even to figure out WHAT chores they need to do?
 You are not alone.
 And then, when you do figure out the chores, getting your kids to do them — with a smile on their face — is another obstacle all together.

 As Moms and Dads, part of what we need to teach our children is how to contribute to the running of our household, which in turn can help them to become contributing members of society.
-One way we do this by finding chores for kids – using a chore chart.
+One way we do this by assigning chores for kids via a chore chart.
 They help the house run smoother and they actually get the opportunity to take ownership of a task.